It makes us incredibly happy to announce our 6th Annual Vision Board Party!

 What to Drink: Spend the money to pair a big Napa Cabernet with your steak, or opt for the smaller pour (for a smaller price) of something you wouldn’t necessarily splurge on.
 Nationally recognized as a “Great Bourbon Bar of America,” you will be impressed with their rare and extensive collection.

-Where to Sit: The bar and small bar tables are always full, but if you have patience to hang around it will be worth seeing the local scene and vibe.
-They have a large two story dining room with upstairs seating that looks down on the main dining room.
+Where to Sit: The bar and small bar tables are always full, but if you have the patience to hang around it will be worth seeing the local scene and vibe.
+They have a large two-story dining room with upstairs seating that looks down on the main dining room.
 This upstairs could also be a location for a somewhat private dinner.
 Like many they have erected a spacious outdoor tent that looks like it will be around for a while and feels both safe and comfortable.

 Compline is a haven for friends and family to come together and enjoy a warm cozy evening with delicious food and of course, a bottle of wine.
 This welcoming atmosphere is the perfect place to spend your evenings, especially in the upcoming warm months.